quicwg/base-drafts/draft-ietf-quic-transport.md

 on its own.

 The primary defense against amplification attack is verifying that an endpoint is able to receive packets at the transport address that it claims.
+Address validation is performed both during connection establishment (see
+{{validate-new}}) and during connection migration (see {{migrate-validate}}).

-## Address Validation During Connection Establishment
+## Address Validation During Connection Establishment {#validate-new}

 During the initial handshake, QUIC requires that clients send UDP datagrams with at least 1200 octets of payload until the server has completed address